Composably secure device-independent encryption with certified deletion: ECD protocol

-when all the measurements are done on $\vph$, with $W_i$ defined as in the proof of Lemma \ref{lem:honest-prob}. $\hBrho$ is the state conditioned on $(|S| > \gamma l)\land\left(\sum_{i\in T}W_i \geq (1-\eps)|T|\right)$ after the measurements are done on $\vph$.\footnote{Note that we previously defined $\hBrho$ to be the state produced by the following sequence of steps: perform the measurements on $T$, then condition on a particular event, then perform the measurements on $\overline{T}$.
-However, this is where we use the condition imposed on honest Bob's boxes that the order of measurements does not change the distribution: because of that condition, we can equivalently consider $\hBrho$ to be the state where all the measurements are performed before the event is conditioned on.} By similar arguments as in the proof of Lemma \ref{lem:honest-prob}, $\Vert \hBrho - \thBrho\Vert_1 \leq 4\cdot2^{-2\eps^2\gamma l}/p_\top$.
+\begin{lemma} There is a choice of $C_2 = \syn(K^\A)$ of length $h_2(2\eps)l + \log(1/\lEC)$ bits, such that $\tK^\A$ produced by honest Bob in step \ref{alg:err-corr} of Phase 3 of the protocol is equal to $K^\A$ with probability at least $1-(2\cdot2^{-2\eps^2\gamma l}/p_\top + \lEC/2)$, where $h_2$ is the binary entropy function. \end{lemma} \begin{proof} Define the random variables $W_i$ as in the proof of Lemma~\ref{lem:honest-prob}.
+First observe that $\hBrho$ is the state conditioned on the event~\eqref{eq:event_ptop} after the measurements are done on $\vph$.\footnote{Note that we previously defined $\hBrho$ to be the state produced by the following sequence of steps: perform the measurements on $T$, then condition on a particular event, then perform the measurements on $\overline{T}$.
+However, this is where we use the condition imposed on honest Bob's boxes that the order of measurements does not change the distribution: because of that condition, we can equivalently consider $\hBrho$ to be the state where all the measurements are performed before the event is conditioned on.} Let $\thBrho$ be the state conditioned on the event

+when all the measurements are done on $\vph$.
+Note that $\thBrho$ is also equal to $\hBrho$ conditioned on the event $\widetilde{\clE}$ (since the event $\widetilde{\clE}$ is a stricter condition than the event~\eqref{eq:event_ptop}).
+We shall now argue that $\hBrho$ and $\thBrho$ are close in trace distance, by showing that the event $\widetilde{\clE}$ occurs with some sufficiently high probability in the state $\hBrho$.

+To do so, we follow exactly the same argument structure as in the proof of Lemma~\ref{lem:honest-prob}, except with the event $\widetilde{\clE}$ in place of the event~\eqref{eq:event_cmark}.
+With respect to the state immediately after the measurements are done on $\vph$, let $p_{\widetilde{\clE}}$ denote the probability of the event $\widetilde{\clE}$, and let $p_{\widetilde{\clE}|\top}$ denote the probability of the event $\widetilde{\clE}$ conditioned on the event~\eqref{eq:event_ptop}.
+(Note that $p_{\widetilde{\clE}|\top}$ is also precisely the probability of the event $\widetilde{\clE}$ with respect to the state $\hBrho$.)
+With this notation, we obtain analogous inequalities to the Lemma~\ref{lem:honest-prob} proof: